Shania Twain Reveals She Is ‘Bored’ With Country Music, Citing Ageism And Sexism As The Cause

 She did, however, acknowledge that some progress has been made throughout her illustrious music career.

-But there is one thing that keeps the genre going–the fans.
+But there is one thing that keeps the genre going — the fans.
 Shania praised the “devoted supporters” for being open to new and different aspects being introduced to country music.

 “Who I am as an artist, as a songwriter, as a performer is completely outside the box of where we’ve narrowed country music to be right now,” she noted.
 “But the fans aren’t narrow-minded.”

-Real Country airs on USA Network Tuesdays and Wednesdays at 10 p.m.
+Real Country airs on USA Network on Tuesdays and Wednesdays at 10 p.m.
 EST.